Skip to Main Content

 Biobehavioral Volunteer Program

 Our volunteer program aims to provide a holistic biobehavioral laboratory experience for students with an interest in research and bench science.
-We host a diverse array of volunteers, including both undergraduate and graduate students from different disciplines (nursing, pre-medical, biotechnology, psychology, etc.) with varying levels of experience.
+We host an array of volunteers, including both undergraduate and graduate students from different disciplines (nursing, pre-medical, biotechnology, psychology, etc.) with varying levels of experience.
 No prior laboratory experience is required to join—we hope to foster an interest and passion in biobehavioral research in students from any background, as well as promote a sense of community, collaboration, and empowerment in STEM.

 Our volunteers receive instruction and training in a variety of bench science methods including DNA extraction & sequencing, RNA extraction & sequencing, cell culturing, ELISA and multiplex ELISA.
 Volunteers are also given the opportunity to participate in ongoing research within the College of Nursing.
 We encourage poster presentations and manuscript development/authorship!
 Volunteers may obtain leadership positions in the lab.